Visiting Artist | January 8-21, 2017

 The residency culminated in an informal work-in-progress showing and discussion, attended by graduate and undergraduate students of the Schools of Dance and Theater, as well as faculty members from English, Modern Languages, and Theater departments.

 As a part of MANCC’s Embedded Writers Initiative, Hixson and Goulish and their collaborators were joined by writer and performance philosopher Will Daddario who continued his research on this project.
-Daddario will be contributing an essay to accompany the performance, entitled “Concentrated, polysemous, literary act’: Every house has a door reads Jay Wright’s Three Matadores Play.”
+Daddario contributed an essay to accompany the performance, entitled “Concentrated, polysemous, literary act’: Every house has a door reads Jay Wright’s Three Matadores Play.”
 This initiative, funded by The Andrew W. Mellon Foundation, is designed to support the re-imagining of dance writing conventions in order to better respond to and engage with a wider range of ever-evolving contemporary forms in dance and performance.

 Collaborators in Residence: Sebastián Calderón Bentin, Stephen Fiehn, Tim Kinsella, Anna Martine Whitehead [Performers], Christine Shallenberg [Technical Director] and Michael Schmelling [Lighting Designer], Will Daddario [Writer]